KristianColville1/raza-noodles/README.md

 As mentioned previously for the sign in page the 404 error page is displayed when the user completes a sign in option.

-Its mostly decorative with the intent of being a message Raza Noodle can choose to display.
+- Its mostly decorative with the intent of being a message Raza Noodle can choose to display.

 I chose to alert the user that currently the server is down and to check back again later.

-It also provides the user with away back to the home page after an error occurs.
+- It also provides the user with away back to the home page after an error occurs.

+- It helps the user know this is a legitimate web site by having its own 404 error page.

 ![404 error page](/assets/images/features/error-page.png)